yorkshire-imaging-collaborative/yorkshire-imaging-collaborative.github.io/src/peer-learning.md

 * How to record and share learning
 * Common pitfalls to avoid

-As a peer group meeting, there is no group lead but meetings will be formally organised by YIC and minutes shared on this website.
+As a peer group meeting, there is no group lead but meetings will be formally organised by YIC and minutes shared in the Peer Learning Special Interest Group.

 ## Cross regional feedback framework